 What is Anodising?

 Anodising is a process used to increase the thickness of the natural oxide layer on the surface of metal parts.
-It increases corrosion and wear resistance, and during the process the anodised aluminum surface can be dyed many different colours.
+It increases resistance to corrosion and wear, and during the process the anodised aluminium surface can be dyed many different colours.

-Anodising is an environmentally safe electrochemical process that converts the aluminum metal surface into a porous aluminum oxide, ultimately creating an end product whose finish is more durable and weather-resistant.
+Anodising is an environmentally safe electrochemical process that converts the aluminium metal surface into a porous aluminium oxide, ultimately creating an end product whose finish is more durable and weather-resistant.

-This beneficial result combined with the array of aesthetically pleasing colour finishes opens up endless application possibilities for companies who anodise products and components in commercial, industrial, and consumer applications, even jewelry and artwork.
+This beneficial result combined with the array of aesthetically pleasing colour finishes opens up exciting possibilities for companies who anodise products and components in commercial, industrial, and consumer applications, including jewelry and art.

 Further information on the science of anodising can be found at AISF.

 Anodising in general, is less expensive than painted coatings.
 When the lifespan of the coating is taken into account it proves to be a far cheaper option over the longer term.

 Anodising is hard.
 Anodising is better for aluminium in high traffic areas where the coating is subject to physcial abuse and abrasive cleaners.

 Anodising cannot peel, chip flake or blister.
 The coating is actually part of the metal.